drzwave/GeographicLocationCC/README.md

 5. Replace the app.c in the sample project with the one from the repo

+# Technical Information

+GPS data from common GPS receivers provides longitude and latitude data in the form of a "NMEA Sentence".
+Data is typically transmitted over a UART at 4800 baud once per second.
+Often the data and formats can be configured.
+Some GPS recivers use I2C for serial data transfer.
+The data is the same but the bus master must poll the GPS receiver to get the data.

 # Reference Documents

 - [HowTo Implement a New Z-Wave Command Class](https://docs.silabs.com/z-wave/7.21.1/zwave-api/md-content-how-to-implement-a-new-command-class) - docs.silabs.com